Why Servo Electric Cylinders Are Widely Adopted in Servo Presses: Key Parameters and Real-World Examples

 2. Repeat Positioning Accuracy

-repeat positioning accuracy of ±0.02 mm, making it suitable for automotive engine parts assembly where interference fit accuracy must be maintained to avoid component damage.
+Real-World Example: A small precision high-speed servo electric cylinder achieves a repeat positioning accuracy of ±0.02 mm, making it suitable for automotive engine parts assembly where interference fit accuracy must be maintained to avoid component damage.

 In even more demanding applications such as semiconductor equipment or CNC machines, some configurations achieve ±0.01 mm positioning accuracy through closed-loop servo control with encoder feedback.